Collaboration, creativity and connection > Lucidity

 But what do connection, creativity and collaboration mean?
 How do you create working environments where collaboration creativity and connection are the norm and part of our working culture?

-Last month at the Lucidity Network Not9to5 networking event we were discussing collaboration, creativity and connection in this new world of work.
-We asked delegates to share what they and their organisations were doing to drive these three ‘C’s’.
+In a recent networking event we were discussing what collaboration, creativity and connection mean in work.
+We asked delegates to share what they and their organisations were doing to drive these three ‘C’s’ in a hybrid environment.
 I’ve summarised my favourites below.

 Cake – when people are in the office have cake or something to encourage people to gather and chat.
 Be careful not to send group emails to people who may still be working remotely about the cake in the kitchen.
 It just makes them sad (and hungry).